 Thirty-three states have created or amended Good Samaritan laws to encourage reporting of overdoses.
 A study by the Alcohol and Drug Abuse Institute in Washington state found 88 percent of people who abuse drugs were more likely to call 911 in an emergency because of the changes.

-Retailers such as CVS, Rite Aid, Walgreens, Kroger, Target and Wal-Mart have eased access to naloxone or are planning to do so.
+Retailers such as CVS, Rite Aid, Walgreens, Kroger, Target and Wal-Mart have eased access to naloxone or are planning to do.
+For example:

 The drug is not available over the counter, though.
 Naloxone costs about $80 per dose, and customers have to ask a pharmacist for it.
 Some experts fear having to ask for the drug will dissuade some people from purchasing it because the topic of addiction is still taboo among much of the population.